top of page

 Legacy is about withstanding shifts and trends, yet staying present in people's minds

-Every touchpoint is a story you tell about who you are.
-Every email, every invoice, every piece of packaging, and every reply on social media... they are all building the image people have of your brand.
-It's not just the big moments, like launches or campaigns, that shape what people believe about you.
-It's the small, unglamorous ones, repeated day after day, that determines whether your brand feels trustworthy, memorable, and alive.
-Nothing is "just" a touchpoint.
-Each one is a moment people experience what your brand is like.
+Every email, every invoice, every piece of packaging, and every reply on social media builds the image people have of your brand.
+It's not just the launches or campaigns that influence what people believe about you.
+It's the small, unglamorous moments that determine whether your brand feels trustworthy.
+Nothing is "just" a touchpoint or interaction.

-This matters because reputation is not what you claim.
-It is what you consistently prove.
-A brand that invests in its touchpoints says to its audience, "We see you.
+When you invest in creating quality experiences, you say to your audience, "We see you.
 We value you.
 We take ourselves seriously enough to take you seriously".
-Luxury houses like Hermes or Apple treat every micro-interaction as part of a unified brand experience.
-The way the website loads, the feel of the shopping bag, and the tone of a service email.
+Companies like Hermes or Apple know the value of a good customer experience and so they put time and energy towards creating a positive interaction.
+The feel of a shopping bag and the way employees communicate with customers are the details that people pay attention to.
 All of it is designed to communicate that a brand care's about the experience people have.
 People may not notice every detail consciously, but they feel the intention of those details.
-This is how trust is built.
+This is how you build trust with people.

-It takes discipline to train yourself to refuse sloppy moments.
-A rough onboarding email, a PDF full of typos, and a broken checkout page becomes an unintentional message about your standards.
-This doesn't mean your brand can't make mistakes, but it does show that you pay attention to how your brand is perceived by others.
-Protecting perception requires design systems that ensure your brand feels cohesive even in the small things.
-Create templates that reflect your voice, invest in brand assets that scale, and train your team to treat service interactions as part of the experience, not an afterthought.
-This is how touchpoints move from transactional to memorable.
+You need to train yourself and your team to avoid sloppy moments.
+When you create a rough onboarding email or you send out a PDF that is full of typos, you unintentionally send a wrong message to your audience.
+This doesn't that mean your business can't make mistakes, but it does show that you pay attention to how your brand is perceived by others.
+If you want a good reputation, you need to put together systems that ensure your brand feels cohesive even in the small things.
+You can create templates that reflect your voice and invest in brand assets that train your team to treat every service interaction as part of the brand experience.
+This is how your touchpoints become memorable.

-It takes time and commitment to keep touchpoints intentional.
-You cannot show up in a hundred ways, across a hundred platforms, with no coherence and expect to be remembered.
-A unified tone, visual style, and process turn individual touchpoints into a meaningful brand image.
-This does not mean everything must be perfect.
-Perfection can feel sterile.
+It takes time and commitment to keep your touchpoints intentional.
+You can't show up in 100 ways, across a hundred platforms, with no coherence and expect to be remembered.
+Having a unified tone and visual style turns individual touchpoints into a meaningful brand image.
+This doesn't mean that everything about your brand must be perfect.
 But everything must be deliberate.
-The goal is to be consistent and make sure that each touchpoint feels like a chapter in the same book.
+You should aim to be consistent and make sure that each touchpoint feels like a chapter in the same book.

-When this standard is neglected, brands begin to fray.
-Mixed signals confuse customers.
-They may love your product but feel frustrated by your checkout.
+When you avoid doing this, you send mixed signals to your audience.
+They may love your product but feel frustrated by your checkout page.
 They may trust your expertise but dislike the way you handle support.
-They may admire your aesthetics but find your communications scattered.
-Every gap becomes a point where loyalty weakens.
-Over time, these moments make people abandon your business.
-Not because the offer is bad, but because the experience does not feel whole.
+They may admire your aesthetics but find your communications ineffective.
+Every gap in your brand becomes a point where loyalty weakens.
+These moments gradually make people abandon your business.
+Not because the offer is bad, but because the experience doesn't feel whole.

-The standard you set for touchpoints becomes the way people experience your brand.
-Experience is sticky, for better or for worse.
-If you want to build a brand that endures, you must treat every touchpoint as an act of design.
-Let no email be an afterthought, and no deliverable be rushed to meet a deadline.
-The brands that last are the ones that refuse to make exceptions for "small things".
-Because there are no small things, only moments where trust is either reinforced or dissolved.
+People remember experiences, for better or for worse.
+If you want to build a brand that can last for decades, you must treat every touchpoint with purpose.
+If you want to build a memorable brand, you should refuse to make exceptions for "small things".
+Because there are no small things.
+Only moments where trust is either reinforced or dissolved.

 Sentinel is Orvellei's journal of essays, practices and reflections.
 A written companion for entrepreneurs and brands across every stage of business.